Are Sons Responsible for the Sins of Their Fathers?

 Do not make the mistake of believing this is just one isolated case, or that there are not others fighting similar deadly battles - alone.
 These battles are difficult for anyone, but may actually be more difficult for a male in some ways.
 And yet, so much of the online literature overlooks the sons in lieu of the daughters.
 Let us not forget to embrace the sons!
 This man was certainly not a "family freeloader" during his years of being targeted, but a kind soul who was failed by his family, church, and the system.
 Unfortunately, this appears to be happening on a grander scale, and herein lies a portion of our online niche.

-Where the sins of the father visited upon this son?
+Were the sins of the father visited upon this son?
 In a normal psychological sense the ones that did "visit" were hardly invited guests.
-They were not celebrated or embraced, but this son wrestled these three "demons" of his father's.
+They were not celebrated or embraced, but this son wrestled these three "demons" of his father's:

 - Like other young men of his generation, he wrestled with finding healthier ways to deal with his anger and frustration than those modeled to him as a child.

-- The son of an alcoholic father is seven times more likely to himself become an alcoholic that the average population.
+- The son of an alcoholic father is seven times more likely to himself become an alcoholic than the average population.

 - Psychology will treat pedophilia, such as teaching a pedophile to watch his "triggers," but psychology does not even claim to be able to "cure" pedophilia.
 This "demon" he wrestled from without not from within.
-However, more than a decade after his death the trolls were attempting to accuse him to me.
+He was not a pedophile.
+However, more than a decade after his death the stalkers were attempting to rewrite history, slanderously accusing him of such to me, more than a decade after his death.

 Join us as we continue to attempt to make our message even clearer, knowing that those who are not our intended audience, but for some reason believe the world revolves around them, are committed to misunderstanding.
-We seek to provide information and resources to untangle abuse victims in every area of life, from the tangled web abusers sometimes weave around them.This also includes the topic of Narcissistic Abuse: Legal Awareness which we will shortly be updating concerning the unacceptable behavior and attitude of law enforcement toward victims, as well as the complete and utter lack of any effective response to the ongoing criminal activity or effort to restore victims lives.
+We seek to provide information and resources to untangle abuse victims in every area of life, from the tangled web abusers sometimes weave around their victims.This also includes the topic of Narcissistic Abuse: Legal Awareness which we will shortly be updating concerning the unacceptable behavior and attitude of law enforcement toward victims, as well as the complete and utter lack of any effective response to the ongoing criminal activity or effort to restore victims lives.
+We are not giving out legal advice, just highlighting the issues and experts.

 However, in this instance the topic is regarding spiritual healing which is to assist survivors and victims in thinking about things in ways that may never have occurred to them, always checking their terms, and untangling themselves from mangled, misapplied scripture that may have been used to control, manipulate, shame, frustrate, punish, and even terminate their Christian faith, while the abusers attempt to make God Himself the ultimate flying monkey or scapegoat.
 We carry a burden for this, and even with all of the theft, manipulation, threats, hackings, druggings, etc., fully intend to continue presenting our online awareness as long as the Lord tarries.